jcrecio/GlobalChess/README.md

 The API consist of some REST methods in order to provide functionality for several games.
 ## 1. Requirements
+Having python installed in the system.
+Having mongo installed in the system.
 Install python-chess library.
 This is the chess library core the api uses underneath.
 Install Flask for supporting REST implementation.
+Install PyMongo to handle mongo via python.

+> Pending Dockerize to automate all the steps for the installation, build and deployment

 ## 2. Run the server
 You just need to execute the python file indicating the path of the engine to be used in the api.